CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ![Entanglement Entropy with Increasing Qubit number](../Week1_Trapped_Ions/img/bonus4.png)

 We also looked at how bond dimension (the max rank of the MPS) increased with the depth of the circuit.
-We did this for a large number of qubits since the bond dimension does not change much for smaller MPS's.
+We did this for a large number of qubits since the bond dimension does not change much for smaller MPS's. *Note: title should say N=15.*

 ![Bond Dimension](../Week1_Trapped_Ions/img/bonus_dim.png)